CU Anschutz Cancer Center Undergoes NCI Renewal Process

 What the National Cancer Institute Designation Means

-The National Cancer Institute (NCI) has recognized 71 cancer centers around the country as NCI-designated cancer centers.
+The National Cancer Institute (NCI) has recognized 74 cancer centers across the country as NCI-designated.
 These institutions meet rigorous standards for transdisciplinary, state-of-the-art research focused on developing new and better approaches to preventing, diagnosing, and treating cancer.

-The University of Colorado Cancer Center became an NCI-designated cancer center in 1987.
-In 1997 it had the further distinction of being named one of 52 NCI Comprehensive Cancer Centers.
-The ‘comprehensive’ designation recognizes the center’s strengths in basic, translational, clinical, and population science research, as well as leadership and resources devoted to community outreach and engagement and cancer research training and education.
-The CU Cancer Center is the only comprehensive cancer center headquartered in and serving the entire state of Colorado.
+The University of Colorado Anschutz Cancer Center became an NCI-designated cancer center in 1988.
+In 1997, it had the further distinction of being named one of 58 NCI Comprehensive Cancer Centers.
+The ‘comprehensive’ designation recognizes the center’s strengths in basic, translational, clinical, and population science research, as well as its leadership and resources devoted to community outreach and engagement, and to cancer research training and education.
+The CU Anschutz Cancer Center is the only comprehensive cancer center headquartered in Colorado and serving the entire state.

-Through the Cancer Center Support Grant, the NCI provides grant funding to its designated cancer centers to support shared resources for research, provide funds to advance scientific goals, and foster projects that draw investigators from different disciplines together.
-The investigator-members of the CU Cancer Center currently hold more than 600 externally-funded grants and contracts worth more than $86 million in total cost support.
-Investigators at the CU Cancer Center focus on interdisciplinary research in four programs:
+Through the Cancer Center Support Grant, the NCI provides funding to its designated cancer centers to support shared research resources, advance scientific goals, and foster projects that bring investigators from different disciplines together.
+The investigator members of our cancer center currently hold more than 600 externally funded grants and contracts totaling more than $86 million in support.
+Investigators focus on interdisciplinary research in four programs:

-• Molecular and Cellular Oncology: Researchers work on providing insights into gene expression regulation and its deregulation in cancer, the cellular response to genomic insults, the molecular structure of cancer-relevant proteins, and new signaling transduction processes driving tumor growth.
+• Molecular and Cellular Oncology: Researchers work to provide insights into gene expression regulation and its deregulation in cancer, the cellular response to genomic insults, the molecular structure of cancer-relevant proteins, and new signaling transduction processes that drive tumor growth.

-• Tumor Host Interactions: The program seeks to understand how the environment of tissues and cancers influences the development of cancers, the aggressiveness of these cancers, their responses to therapies, and outcomes for patients.
-Precancers and cancers exhibit many interactions with a person’s immune system, blood vessels, and other cell types, and the program seeks to understand these dependencies with the ultimate goal of developing therapies that target or leverage these host cells to mediate cancer elimination.
+• Tumor Host Interactions: The program seeks to understand how the tumor and host environments influence cancer development, aggressiveness, responses to therapy, and patient outcomes.
+Precancers and cancers interact with many aspects of a person’s immune system, blood vessels, and other cell types, and the program seeks to understand these dependencies with the ultimate goal of developing therapies that target or leverage these host cells to mediate cancer elimination.

-• Developmental Therapeutics: The goal of the Developmental Therapeutics program is to reduce the cancer burden through the integration of the processes of discovery, development, and delivery of new anticancer agents.
-Through this program, new development and delivery of new anticancer therapies are provided for patients.
+• Developmental Therapeutics: The goal of the Developmental Therapeutics program is to reduce the cancer burden by integrating the processes of discovery, development, and delivery of new anticancer agents.
+Through this program, new anticancer therapies are developed and delivered to patients.

 • Cancer Prevention and Control: This research has led to advancements in primary and clinical preventive services, statewide policies, and improved cancer survivorship.
-Past accomplishments from Cancer Prevention and Control investigators include studying promising agents in preclinical studies; identifying breast cancer risk factors in Hispanic women; developing and operating the Colorado Colorectal Screening Program; making advancements in the understanding of obesity and breast cancer; and affecting statewide cancer prevention and control policies.
+Past accomplishments by Cancer Prevention and Control investigators include conducting preclinical studies on promising agents; identifying breast cancer risk factors in Hispanic women; developing and operating the Colorado Colorectal Screening Program; advancing understanding of obesity and breast cancer; and influencing statewide cancer prevention and control policies.

 CMS Login